bugladen/NadekoBot/README.md

 Command [alias] | Description | Usage
 ----------------|--------------|-------
 `!m n` [!m next ]  |  Goes to the next song in the queue.
-`!m s` [!m stop ]  |  Completely stops the music and unbinds the bot from the channel.
+`!m s` [!m stop ]  |  Completely stops the music and unbinds the bot from the channel and cleanes up files.
 `!m p` [!m pause ]  |  Pauses the song
 `!m q` [!m yq ]  |  Queue a song using a multi/single word name. |  `!m q Dream Of Venice` `!m lq` [!m ls ] [!m lp ]  |  Lists up to 10 currently queued songs.
 `!m sh`  |  Shuffles the current playlist.
-`!m radio` [!m music ]  |  Binds to a voice and text channel in order to play music.

 ### Searches
 Command [alias] | Description | Usage